straubt1/tfe-alternative-worker/examples/global_variables/README.md

 # Global Variables

-**Problem:** I wish to set Terraform Variables to values to all Workspaces automatically.
+**Problem:** I wish to set Terraform Variables for all Workspaces automatically.

 ## Initial Thought